99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - the first event is being processed

 You can implement an AWS Lambda runtime in any programming language.
 Include a RUNTIME in your function's deployment
-package in the form of an executable file named "bootstrap".
+package in the form of an executable file named "bootstrap" If you want to use it in a CONTAINER.
+SUPPORTS ONLY LINUX IMAGES NOT HYBRID WINDOWS-LINUX!!

 Main integrations:
 - API Gateway: to create Rest API